alirtabul/ninos_story/success.md

 # Decoding Movie Success

 Welcome to the Success Score Page, where we unravel the secrets behind what makes a movie successful.
-Grab some popcorn and get ready to dive into the fascinating world of movie analytics!

 ## Understanding the Success Score